vogelb/jee-devpack-win/README.md

 	$ setup packages

 ## Updates
 The DevPack has an update mechanism.
+When the package configuration is updated on GitHub just issue

+	$ git pull
+	$ setup update

-Update the package versions and URLs in conf/packages.bat and issue
+To update packages yourself, change the package versions and URLs in conf/packages.bat and issue

 	$ setup update